 - Time-bound: Identify a timeline to analyze your progress and dedicate a deadline for proper results.

-We need to rephrase and make it more specific to your current lifestyle following the SMART framework.
+Following the SMART framework, we need to rephrase and make it more specific to your current lifestyle.

 Here are a few examples: